As CBD oil continues to grow in popularity, it seems that one of the most common things people look to CBD for is for pain relief or pain management.

-In the last couple of years, these studies have accelerated considerably due to the popularity of CBD and the need to find a scientific baseline, however, varying legality across the world has still been a major obstacle.
+In recent years, these studies have accelerated considerably due to the popularity of CBD and the need to find a scientific baseline, however, varying legality across the world has still been a major obstacle.

 Studies into oral CBD and cannabis-based medicine’s use as a treatment for neuropathic pain have found promising results and suggested that they might indeed be effective for chronic pain treatment, primarily for neuropathic pain.

 In 2018, a complete review of existing literature regarding cannabinoids’ effects on chronic pain investigated a variety of pain types such as inflammation, neuropathic pain and cancer pain, decided that existing clinical trials were limited and not completely clear.